 - a.
 The MSTF recommends that vessels adhere to the primary sécurité calling points and conditions as provided on pages 5-8. - b.
 It is recommended that vessels arriving and departing Juneau Harbor maintain a safe and appropriate distance from one another taking into consideration the weather, tide and current, and each vessel's maneuverability and speed.
-Notwithstanding concerns for weather, environmental conditions, and small boat/fishing vessel operations, the MSTF recommends the following speed limit guidelines while transiting Gastineau Channel: - i) Between Marmion Island and DuPont Dock 16 knots - ii) Between DuPont Dock and Sheep Creek 14 knots - iii) Between Sheep Creek and Juneau Isle 10 knots - iv) Between Juneau Isle and Juneau Harbor 7 knots - c.
+Notwithstanding concerns for weather, environmental conditions, and small boat/fishing vessel operations, the MSTF recommends the following speed limit guidelines while transiting Gastineau Channel:

+i) Between Marmion Island and DuPont Dock

+ii) Between DuPont Dock and Sheep Creek

+iii) Between Sheep Creek and Juneau Harbor

+7 knots

+- c.
 Vessels requiring tug assist are encouraged to set their ETA's to allow extra time to complete their maneuvers. - d.
 The MSTF recommends that where two deep-draft vessels are maneuvering simultaneously in the Juneau Harbor that it is done only by PRIOR mutual consent between the Masters and Pilots of the vessels involved. - e.
 The MSTF advises that no vessels be underway in Juneau Harbor if there are two vessels at anchor.
 When two vessels are at anchor, a tug shall standby to assist. - f.
 When a vessel is anchored in Juneau Harbor, any subsequent vessel maneuvering in the harbor should contemplate using adequate tug assist, taking into consideration the vessel's maneuvering characteristics, the weather, the tide and current, and the position of the anchored vessel.